Q3 2025 Report

 Optional H3

-In the first three quarters of 2025, Israel’s high-tech private funding sector recorded fewer funding events but larger deal sizes.
-The number of private funding rounds year-over- year declined from 677 to 529, while total capital raised grew by 26% to $11.6B.
-Public funding events rose 15% with a nearly fourfold increase in value from $1.1bn to $4bn.
-Merger and acquisition (M&A) activity also strengthened, with 104 transactions compared to 77, and disclosed deal value rising nearly 6 times to $71.1bn from $12.4B in the same period of 2024.
-First time M&A activity saw a 38.2% boost in the number of events and a fourfold increase in value from $10.1bn to $41bn.
+Merger and acquisition (M&A) activity also strengthened, with 104 transactions compared to 77, and disclosed deal value rose nearly 5 times to $71.1B from $12.4B in the same period of 2024.
+M&A exit activity saw a 38% boost in the number of events and a fourfold increase in value from $10.1B to $41B.

 Private Companies